 The course will provide an introduction to foundational areas of AI and current techniques for building systems that exhibit 'intelligent' behavior and can 'learn' from experience.
-We'll be covering some classic material (e.g., problem-solving, heuristic search techniques, game playing, knowledge representation, logical reasoning, graphical models) as well as more advanced topics (e.g., reinforcement learning, causal inference, counterfactual reasoning).
+We'll be covering some classic material (e.g., probabilistic reasoning, reinforcement learning) as well as more advanced topics (e.g., causal inference, counterfactual reasoning).